gubi/Bootstrap-FA-Star-Rating/README.md

 ![example](https://raw.github.com/gubi/Bootstrap-FA-Star-Rating/master/star-rates.png)

-I was looking for a simple star rating system in jQuery for Bootstrap, that uses FontAwesome icons but seems there's no one.<br />
+I was looking for a simple star rating system in jQuery for Bootstrap and that uses FontAwesome icons, but seems there's no one.<br />
 So I've made this one :)

 # Usage